dominikS007/Arduino/controlMotorWithPotentiometer/README.md

-# LCD with temparature
+# Motor with potentiometer
-LCD Display that shows the temparature
+Changing the potentiometer changes the RPM of the motor

 ### Components needed
 * Arduino Uno R3